 Despite a few regulators such as the FCA that have analyzed best execution, most regulators haven’t cared much about enforcing best execution for the past 10 years.
 So why do they care now?
 The answer is that ESMA is now putting on pressure to local regulators to enforce best execution.
 Overall, the reviews show that ESMA has made it clear that best execution is an area of concern.
 Specifically, ESMA has shown its desire for regulators to be more proactive with supervising best execution ahead of the new standards for MiFID II.
 The result is that the regulatory sleeping giants that were ignoring best execution under MiFID I are awakening for handling it under MiFID II.

-Securities Financing Transaction Regulation, better known as SFTR, is a new regulation created by the European Commission and supervised by ESMA.
-The daily reporting regime covers Security Financing Transactions (SFTs) and requires EU firms to report their transactions to an approved Trade Repository (TR).
+Securities Financing Transaction Regulation, better known as SFTR, is a regulation created by the European Commission and supervised by ESMA for EU entities and FCA for UK entities.
+The daily reporting regime covers Security Financing Transactions (SFTs) and requires EU and UK firms to report their transactions to an approved Trade Repository (TR).

 In their 2020 Final Report, ESMA published that they included SFTs transacted by EU AIFMs for non-EU AIFs to be under scope of the regulation.
 However, AIMA, an industry body as well as a number of TRs have gotten written feedback from ESMA that prior to the October 2020 go-live date for AIFs, SFTs by non-EU AIFs will be removed from scope and no longer reportable under SFTR.

 In ESMA’s SFTR Guidelines, they explain that any trade concluded by an EU branch of a non-EU entity and the SFT is “committed to the books and records” of the EU branch, is under scope of SFTR.